ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: temp_tc_ref_junc_type

     Specifies the type of reference junction to be used in the reference junction compensation  of a thermocouple.
-The only supported value, NIDMM_VAL_TEMP_REF_JUNC_FIXED, is fixed.
+The only supported value, :py:data:`~nidmm.NIDMM_VAL_TEMP_REF_JUNC_FIXED`, is fixed.

     The following table lists the characteristics of this property.